 Professional qualifications are vocational training courses that relate to a specific industry or career path.
 Some can be taken directly after completing university, while others are aimed at professionals with several years of experience who are looking to develop their career further.

-They are typically regulated and awarded by professional bodies within the relevant industry, and are designed to ensure that everyone employed in a particular job meets the minimum required standards of professional expertise.
+They are typically regulated and awarded by relevant professional bodies, and are designed to ensure that everyone employed in a particular job meets the minimum required standards of professional expertise.

 For some jobs, a professional qualification is essential.
 For example, to work as a qualified solicitor you must take the Legal Practice Course (LPC), and to become a chartered accountant you'll need to pass the relevant exams.
 In other areas of employment, professional qualifications aren't required, but nevertheless look great on your CV and improve your chances of success by demonstrating your skills and knowledge.